 However, Suwanrada (2009) has pointed out limitations to the community-based social welfare fund and particularly its pension benefits.
 There exists no interregional insurance function because each group is administered under a unified rule but is financially independent without any cross-subsidization across communities.
 In addition, the financial sustainability of the scheme depends on the internal situation of the communities, such as the number of members, the balance between contributions and benefits. the returns of the fund, and the age structure of the members.
 There are some community funds that have a large proportion of elderly members due to the attractiveness of the funeral expense subsidy and pensions.
-Meanwhile, there is no guarantee that younger generations

-Table 1 Benefit package of the community-based social welfare fund in Songkhla Province.

-Туре Details Maternity • For newborn baby: 500 baht per birth (limited to 1,000 baht/year); pay For mother: medical expense subsidy of 100 baht/night (limited to 5 nights/birth).
+Meanwhile, there is no guarantee that younger generations fit package of the commu khla Province. unity-based social welfare fund in Туре Details Maternity pay For newborn baby: 500 baht per birth (limited to 1,000 baht/year); For mother: medical expense subsidy of 100 baht/night (limited to 5 nights/birth).
 Medical expense subsidy 100 baht/night (limited to 10 nights per year).
-Education loan 30% of educational expenses.
-Funeral expense 2,500 baht-30,000 baht (according to contribution periods) subsidy 180 days - 2,500 baht 1,460 days - 15,000 baht 365 days - 5,000 baht 2,920 days - 20,000 baht 730 days - 10,000 baht 5,840 days - 30,000 baht Debt clearing Maximum 30,000 baht (limited to debt to local/community savings for the deceased organization and continuous ly and punctually repaid debt).
-Savings reward for the deceased Reward of 50% of the deceased's savings (limited to 15,000 baht and local/community savings organization account; 100 baht monthly paid to the surviving family).
+Education loan 30% of educational expenses Funeral expense 2,500 baht-30,000 baht (according to contribution periods) subsidy 180 days - 2,500 baht 365 days - 5,000 baht 730 days - 10,000 baht 1,460 days - 15,000 baht 2,920 days - 20,000 baht 5,840 days - 30,000 baht Debt clearing for the deceased Maximum 30,000 baht (limited to debt to local/community savings organization and continuously and punctually repaid debt).
+Savings reward for the deceased Reward of 50% of the deceased's savings (limited to 15,000 baht and local/ community savings organization account; 100 baht monthly paid to the surviving family).
 The needy Fund will pay contribution as his/her representative.
-Contribution- collector compensation 130 baht/collection time (30 collector to the fund). baht will be used as daily contributions of the Pension 300 baht-1,200 baht/month (depending on contribution period) 15 years - 300 baht/month 40 years - 800 baht/month 20 years - 400 baht/month 45 years - 900 baht/month 25 years - 500 baht/month 50 years - 1,000 baht/month 30 years - 600 baht/month 55 years - 1,100 baht/month 35 years - 700 baht/month 60 years - 1,200 baht/month Note: US\$1 = 32.324 bah t (as of first quarter of 2010) and 1 constar t 2005 PPP \$ = 15.93 baht.
-Source: Table 3, Suwanrad da (2009), p.
-57.
+Contribution- collector compensation 130 baht/collection time (30 collector to the fund). baht will be used as daily contributions of the Pension 300 baht-1,200 baht/month (depending on contribution period) 15 years - 300 baht/month 20 years - 400 baht/month 25 years - 500 baht/month 30 years - 600 baht/month 35 years - 700 baht/month 40 years - 800 baht/month 45 years - 900 baht/month 50 years - 1,000 baht/month 55 years - 1,100 baht/month 60 years - 1,200 baht/month Note: US\$1 = 32.324 bah Source: Table 3, Suwanrad ıt (as of first quarter of 2010) and 1 constan da (2009), p.
+57. t 2005 PPP \$ = 15.93 baht.

 will participate voluntarily in such areas, potentially harming the long-run financial sustainability of the fund (Suwanrada, 2007).
 At this stage, Prime Minister Abhisit Vejajiva's Cabinet made the decision to allocate subsidies for wellorganized groups in order to empower the community-based social welfare funds.
 Nevertheless, this Government has not clearly emphasized the use of the community-based social welfare fund for pension coverage.
 THE PROCESS OF INTRODUCING THE 500 BAHT UNIVERSAL PENSION SCHEME porter, or who is abandoned or unable to work.
 The allowance per person per month was 200 baht or 12.6 constant 2005 PPP \$ (US\$7.90 in 1993).
 In the beginning, the process of selection was as follows.
 First. the village public welfare assistance committee had to identify eligible elderly.
 After that, the selection committee for the provincial underprivileged elderly would recheck the eligibility of the targeted elderly and pass the lists of their names to the provincial governor for official approval.
 In the first year after the introduction of this scheme, the number of recipients was merely 20,000.
 In 1995, recipients had increased to 110,850 (see graph).